 The Adelaide Plains and North Eastern Football Leagues have come together to offer an exciting new all girls football competition known as the Northern Plains Female Football Competition.
-The competition will involve teams from Two Wells, Balaklava, Mallala (APFL) and Blyth/Snowtown, Min-Man, North Clare (NEFL)
+The competition will involve teams from Two Wells, Balaklava, Mallala (APFL) and Blyth/Snowtown, Min-Man, North Clare and South Clare (NEFL)

 - Matches played on modified ovals with modified rules